jesperba01/Project-1/README.md

 I used [coolors.co](https://coolors.co/palette/a803a6-ffd700-1a1c1b-04aa6d-333333) to generate my colour palette.

-### Typography

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## Wireframes

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.